subhamadhikari/HEA-Identification/README.md

 - None at this time.

 ## High Level Next Steps
-- Enhance the model accuracy by experimenting with different algorithms and feature selection methods.
+- Enhance the model accuracy by experimenting with Linear Rgression and XgBoost algorithms and feature selection methods.
 - Improve data processing and feature engineering to better capture relevant alloy characteristics.